-Results 1–10 of 10 for "Children's Book"X related to "Under psychology’s watchful eye" Refine Your Search Refine Your Search TopicChildren (9)Education (3)Emotional health (2)Autism (1)Death & dying (1) 6 more... [+] Depression (1)Disability (1)Learning & memory (1)Parenting (1)Post-traumatic Stress Disorder (1)Shyness (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (2)2011 (4)2010 (2)Author/ContributorDocampo, Valeria (2)Amenta, Charles A. III (1)Andrews, Beth (1)Annunziata, Jane (1)Battuz, Christine (1) 17 more... [+] Ben-Ami, Uzi (1)Bisaillon, Josée (1)Bone, Jeffrey (1)Bone, Lisa (1)Chang, Hae-Kyung (1)de Lestrade, Agnès (1)Glasser, Debbie (1)Greves, Julie (1)Kirkland, Katherine (1)Lupton, David (1)Nemiroff, Marc (1)Pearce, Carl (1)Pollak, Monika (1)Schenck, Emily (1)Stern, Judith M. (1)Tenhulzen, Katy (1)Wilkinson, Fred (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Are You So Scared?
-A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)2.New Kid, New Scene: A Guide to Moving and Switching SchoolsThis book gives kids the ins and outs of navigating new surroundings, making new friends (as well as staying in touch with old ones), and finding a place that feels like their own.Children's Book (September 2011)3.Not Every PrincessThis book takes readers on a poetic journey gently questioning the rigid construction of gender roles and inspiring readers to access their imaginations and challenge societal expectations.Children's Book (May 2014)4.Russell's World: A Story for Kids About AutismRussell is a child with autism, and this book explores the ways he is different from other children and his family is different from other families.Children's Book (March 2011)5.Phileas's Fortune: A Story About Self-ExpressionPhileas’s Fortune reveals the power of language and self-expression.
-Words are important, but what is more significant is the sincerity and character behind what is actually being said.
-Self-expression comes from deep inside.Children's Book (April 2010)6.Oh No, School!With a stomp of her foot and tears in her eyes, Holly declares that she does not want to go to school.
-But her mother, aided by a favorite puppet, helps Holly find ways to solve her school problems.Children's Book (August 2013)7.Goodbye, BreckenThis book is an evocative and somber telling of a girl's loss surrounding the death of her dog.Children's Book (March 2013)8.Many Ways to Learn, Second Edition: A Kid's Guide to LDThis new edition of the classic book Many Ways to Learn gives kids with learning disabilities reassurance and knowledge to live confidently with their disability.Children's Book (November 2010)9.Shy Spaghetti and Excited Eggs: A Kid's Menu of FeelingsThis lighthearted and whimsical kid-friendly book helps kids learn to recognize and identify their own emotions and what to do when those feelings get too big or out of control.Children's Book (May 2011)10.Upside Down and Backwards: A Sibling's Journey Through Childhood CancerThis story follows Bryce as he learns about his sister's cancer.
+Results 1–10 of 11 for "Children's Book"X related to "Under psychology’s watchful eye" Refine Your Search Refine Your Search TopicChildren (10)Education (3)Emotional health (2)Autism (1)Death & dying (1) 7 more... [+] Depression (1)Disability (1)Learning & memory (1)Parenting (1)Personality (1)Post-traumatic Stress Disorder (1)Shyness (1)Hide detailsDocument TypeChildren's BookXYear2014 (2)2013 (3)2011 (4)2010 (2)Author/ContributorAmenta, Charles A. III (1)Andrews, Beth (1)Annunziata, Jane (1)Battuz, Christine (1)Ben-Ami, Uzi (1) 19 more... [+] Bisaillon, Josée (1)Bone, Jeffrey (1)Bone, Lisa (1)Callier, Marie-Isabelle (1)Chang, Hae-Kyung (1)Docampo, Valeria (1)Glasser, Debbie (1)Greves, Julie (1)Kirkland, Katherine (1)Lupton, David (1)Masson, Annick (1)Moss, Wendy L. (1)Nemiroff, Marc (1)Pearce, Carl (1)Pollak, Monika (1)Schenck, Emily (1)Stern, Judith M. (1)Tenhulzen, Katy (1)Wilkinson, Fred (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Are You So Scared?
+A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)2.New Kid, New Scene: A Guide to Moving and Switching SchoolsThis book gives kids the ins and outs of navigating new surroundings, making new friends (as well as staying in touch with old ones), and finding a place that feels like their own.Children's Book (September 2011)3.Not Every PrincessThis book takes readers on a poetic journey gently questioning the rigid construction of gender roles and inspiring readers to access their imaginations and challenge societal expectations.Children's Book (May 2014)4.Russell's World: A Story for Kids About AutismRussell is a child with autism, and this book explores the ways he is different from other children and his family is different from other families.Children's Book (March 2011)5.Oh No, School!With a stomp of her foot and tears in her eyes, Holly declares that she does not want to go to school.
+But her mother, aided by a favorite puppet, helps Holly find ways to solve her school problems.Children's Book (August 2013)6.Many Ways to Learn, Second Edition: A Kid's Guide to LDThis new edition of the classic book Many Ways to Learn gives kids with learning disabilities reassurance and knowledge to live confidently with their disability.Children's Book (November 2010)7.Shy Spaghetti and Excited Eggs: A Kid's Menu of FeelingsThis lighthearted and whimsical kid-friendly book helps kids learn to recognize and identify their own emotions and what to do when those feelings get too big or out of control.Children's Book (May 2011)8.Upside Down and Backwards: A Sibling's Journey Through Childhood CancerThis story follows Bryce as he learns about his sister's cancer.
 He feels left out, jealous, worried, and struggles with fear and misconceptions about the disease.
-In the end, he learns to understand and better deal with the turmoil in his family.Children's Book (May 2014) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Children's Book"X related to "Under psychology’s watchful eye"
+In the end, he learns to understand and better deal with the turmoil in his family.Children's Book (May 2014)9.Goodbye, BreckenThis book is an evocative and somber telling of a girl's loss surrounding the death of her dog.Children's Book (March 2013)10.No, No, NO!A charming portrayal of childhood defiance, No, No, NO! stresses the normalcy of this developmental stage and encourages patience, humor, and understanding in both the child and the parent.Children's Book (April 2013) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Children's Book"X related to "Under psychology’s watchful eye"